Hepatitis a vaccine

 - Hepatitis a vaccine is not approved for use in CHILDREN younger than 12 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using hepatitis a vaccine while you are pregnant.
-It is not known if hepatitis a vaccine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use hepatitis a vaccine, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of hepatitis a vaccine:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Diarrhea; fatigue; headache; loss of appetite; mild fever; mild muscle pain; nausea; pain, redness, soreness, swelling, tenderness, or warmth at the injection site.